Biden sanctions Russian oligarchs, banks in Ukraine crisis

 Speaking at the White House, Biden said the Kremlin had flagrantly violated international law in what he called the “beginning of a Russian invasion of Ukraine."
 He warned of more sanctions if Putin went further.

 “We are united in our support of Ukraine,” Biden said.
 “We are united in our opposition to Russian aggression.”
-When it comes to Putin's claims about Ukraine's history and sovereignty, delivered in a wide-ranging, fact-bending speech on Monday, Biden said that “none of us will be fooled.”
+When it comes to Russian claims of a justification or pretext for an invasion, Biden said, "None of us should be fooled.
+None of us will be fooled.
+There is no justification.

+Hopes for a diplomatic resolution to the threat of invasion, which U.S. officials have for weeks portrayed as all but inevitable, appeared to evaporate.
+U.S. Secretary of State Antony Blinken canceled plans for a Thursday meeting in Geneva with his Russian counterpart, saying it would not be productive and that Russia’s actions indicated Moscow was not serious about a peaceful path to resolving the crisis.

 Western nations sought to present a united front, with more than two dozen European Union members unanimously agreeing to levy their own initial set of sanctions against Russian officials.
 Germany also said it was halting the process of certifying the Nord Stream 2 gas pipeline from Russia — a lucrative deal long sought by Moscow but criticized by the U.S. for increasing Europe’s reliance on Russian energy.

-Biden said he was moving additional U.S. troops to the Baltics.
-The U.S. is sending about 800 infantry troops and 40 attack aircraft from other locations within Europe, and F-35 strike fighters and AH-64 Apache attack helicopters will shift their locations, according to a defense official.
+Biden said he was moving additional U.S. troops to the Baltics, though he described the actions as purely “defensive," asserting, “We have no intention of fighting Russia.”
+The U.S. is sending about 800 infantry troops and 40 attack aircraft to the Baltics and NATO’s eastern flank from other locations within Europe, according to a senior defense official.
+In addition, a contingent of F-35 strike fighters and AH-64 Apache attack helicopters will also be relocated.

 Earlier Tuesday, members of Russia's upper house, the Federation Council, voted unanimously to allow Putin to use military force outside the country — effectively formalizing a Russian military deployment to the rebel regions, where an eight-year conflict has killed nearly 14,000 people.